 Escape the chill in these warm-weather destinations.

-From island getaways to sizzling cities, here are 10 of the best warm places to travel in winter.
+From island getaways to sizzling cities, here are 10 of the best warm places to visit this winter.

 Ambergris Caye, Belize

-With direct flights from several U.S. cities (including Chicago, Houston, Atlanta, and Miami), getting to this Central American nation is easier than you think.
-It's a country filled with lush, verdant landscapes, including a tropical forest home to plenty of monkeys and even a few rare jaguars.
-But the true star here is its coastline.
-To experience the white-sand beaches at their best in the winter months, make your way to Ambergris Caye, the largest island in Belize.
-It's known for its water sports, including plenty of diving and snorkeling, thanks to the nearby Belize Barrier Reef.
-For a luxe visit, book a few nights at Alaia Belize, which not only provides stellar beach access, but also has a swimming pool suspended six stories above the main access corridor, with portholes in the bottom that offer aerial views of the property.
+With direct flights from several U.S. cities (including New York, Chicago, Houston, Atlanta, and Miami), getting to the Central American nation of Belize is easier than you think.
+The country's interior is filled with lush, verdant landscapes home to monkeys and even a few rare jaguars, but the real star is the coast.
+To experience the white-sand beaches at their best, make your way to Ambergris Caye.
+Belize's largest island is known for its water sports, including diving and snorkeling around the nearby Belize Barrier Reef.
+For a luxe visit, book a few nights at Alaia Belize, which not only provides easy access to the beach, but also has a swimming pool suspended six stories above the main access corridor, with portholes in the bottom that offer aerial views of the property.

 Though winter in CDMX won't have the tropical heat you might expect from Mexico — temperatures tend to top out in the low 70s this time of year — it still provides a balmy alternative to snowy U.S. locales.
-The capital is flush with cultural attractions, including countless museums (though we'd be doing you a disservice without specifically calling out the Frida Kahlo Museum), incredible shopping for both high-end and local markets, and some of the best restaurants in the world (we're looking at you, Pujol).
-In the city, make Las Alcobas your home base.
-The luxury hotel offers lavish guest rooms and a tranquil spa to relax in after a day of urban exploration.
+The capital is flush with cultural attractions, including first-rate museums (like the stunning Museo Frida Kahlo), incredible shopping at both high-end stores and local markets, and some of the best restaurants in the world (we're looking at you, Pujol).
+Make Las Alcobas your home base.
+The luxury hotel offers lavish guest rooms and a tranquil spa in which to relax after a day of urban exploration.

 Key West, Florida

-Make your way to the southernmost destination in the continental U.S. for a little sun all year long.
-Key West is a true delight in the winter months as the average high temperature never really falls below 75 degrees Fahrenheit.
-It's the perfect place for fruity cocktails on the sand, sunset strolls down lively shopping streets, and slice after slice of tangy Key lime pie than you think you can handle.
-Make the most of your time next to the crystalline waters by booking a stay at Casa Marina Key West, a historic inn that's been in operation since 1920.
-Through the hotel, you can book local food tours, golf outings, and sailing charters, or you can choose to simply sit by the pool and soak in the Floridian sun.
+Key West is a true delight in the winter months, as the average high temperature never really falls below 75 degrees.
+It's the perfect place for fruity cocktails on the sand, sunset strolls down lively shopping streets, and slice after slice of tangy Key lime pie.
+Make the most of your time here by booking a stay at the historic Casa Marina Key West, which recently underwent an extensive renovation.
+Through the hotel, you can book local food tours, golf outings, and sailboat cruises, or you can simply sit by the pool and soak in the Florida Keys sun.

 Rangiroa, French Polynesia

-The French Polynesian archipelago is made up of hundreds of islands, with a few key spots (think Bora Bora and Moorea) getting most of the attention.
-If you're hoping to head somewhere a little less crowded, opt for one of its lesser-known destinations, like Rangiroa.
-Located about an hour's flight from Tahiti, the atoll is made up of endless beaches, along with a massive lagoon brimming with sea life.
+Though more than a hundred islands comprise French Polynesia, just a handful (think Bora Bora and Moorea) get most of the attention.
+If you prefer somewhere a little less crowded, try the quiet, sparsely developed atoll of Rangiroa.
+Located about an hour's flight from Tahiti, it has pristine beaches and a massive lagoon brimming with sea life.
 Book the Hotel Kia Ora Resort & Spa, which boasts stunning overwater bungalows and villas with private plunge pools.

-Panama is another destination with splendid coastlines, but its interior hillsides shouldn't be overlooked, especially for a winter vacation.
+Panama is another destination with splendid coastlines, but its interior shouldn't be overlooked, especially for a winter vacation.
 Temperatures in the country's highlands sit in the 60s and 70s year round, creating ideal conditions for outdoor adventures.
 Visitor-favorite activities here include bird-watching and, for more adventurous types, criss-crossing the verdant mountains via the famous hanging bridges of Boquete.
-The region also has a stellar coffee scene worth tasting.
+The region also has a stellar coffee scene worth exploring.
 Book a stay at The Haven, an adults-only wellness hotel that'll help you get on a coffee tour as soon as you land.

-No matter where you go in Africa for a safari, odds are you'll have great time, so why not take it off the well-worn path and head to a more remote destination?
-Namibia delivers on the secluded location and most certainly guarantees warm winter weather.
-It's also the perfect place for a safari to see animals like lions, elephants, leopards, and rhinos trotting through seemingly barren landscapes.
+If you're seeking an African safari this winter without the crowds of a classic destination like Kenya, try the less-traveled terrain of Namibia.
+This nation on Africa's southwest coast offers seclusion, otherworldly landscapes, and near-guaranteed warm weather.
+It's also the perfect place to see animals like lions, elephants, leopards, and rhinos in their natural environment.
 There are several outfitters in the area, but Natural Selection is top-notch.
 It has numerous camps to choose from, including the famed Shipwreck Lodge on the Skeleton Coast.

 San Juan, Puerto Rico

-Those wanting to mix in some beach time with a little history need not look further than San Juan, Puerto Rico.
-The city by the Caribbean Sea is as idyllic as they come, with long stretches of white-sand beaches and historical attractions like the Castillo San Felipe del Morro.
+If you want to mix some time under the sun with some cultural enrichment, look no further than San Juan.
+The capital of Puerto Rico has long stretches of white-sand beaches, plus historical attractions like the Castillo San Felipe del Morro.
 Visitors will also find lots of delicious spots to eat (make reservations at Cocina Abierta).
-In San Juan, it's best to go boutique, so check into the O:LV hotel, which features a rooftop bar and pool offering the best views in town.
+In San Juan, it's best to go boutique, so check into the O:LV Fifty Five hotel, which features a rooftop bar and pool offering the best views in town.

-There's nothing better than the desert heat in the dead of winter.
-When the first cold snap hits, book your ticket to Dubai.
-In this desert oasis, you can do just about anything you wish, including taking a dip in the ocean, going shopping at some of the world's most luxurious stores, dining at multiple Michelin-starred restaurants, and even climbing the tallest building in the world while you're here, via an elevator that travels at an ear-popping 30 feet per second.)
-Try Atlantis, The Palm, which is a certified playground for those looking to indulge in the finer things in life.
+When the first cold snap hits, book your flight to Dubai.
+This desert oasis offers not just warm weather but a mind-boggling array of things to do, from swimming in the Persian Gulf to shopping at some of the world's most luxurious stores and dining at multiple Michelin-starred restaurants.
+(Don't forget to visit the tallest building in the world while you're here, via an elevator that travels at an ear-popping 30 feet per second.)
+Try Atlantis, The Palm for your overnight stays — it's a veritable playground for those looking to indulge in the finer things in life.